-Figure 1E-3.21 displays HUD's Transportation Cost Index for the region and Figure 1E-3.22 displays a closer look at index scores in the city of Fresno.
-While access to low-cost transportation is moderate and relatively uniform throughout most neighborhoods in the city, block groups in Downtown, proximate to the Yosemite International Airport and CSU Fresno campus, and in centrally located established neighborhoods have lower transportation cost levels with the lowest levels located at the major transportation hubs of Herndon and Blackstone Avenues and the Central Business District in Downtown.
+Figure 1E-3.20-21 displays HUD's Low Cost Transportation Cost Index for the region and Figure 1E-3.21-22 displays a closer look at index scores in the city of Fresno.
+While Access-access to low-cost transportation is moderate and relatively uniform throughout most neighborhoods in the city, block groups adjacent to the city boundaries in Downtown, proximate to -the Yosemite International Airport and CSU Fresno campus, and in centrally located established neighborhoods; tend to have the lower transportation cost levels with the lowest levels located at the major transportation hubs of Herndon and Blackstone Avenues and the Central Business District in Downtownof access to low-cost transportation.
 Higher transportation costs exist in neighborhoods that are on the fringe of the city.
 According to the 2020 Analysis of Impediments, transit usage is highest in South and West Fresno and lowest in the city's most northern block groups.
 Within the region, Black or African American, Hispanic, and Asian or Pacific Islander populations below the poverty line use public transportation more than White populations.
-Overall low levels of transit performance in Fresno combined with moderate levels of access indicates potential challenges for residents without access to vehicles in accessing needed services and amenities.
-Transit fares in the city are now the lowest they have ever been, with expanded free fares to children under 12 and Veterans/Active Military.
+Overall low levels of transit performance in Fresno combined with moderate levels of access point to indicates potential challenges for residents without access to vehicles in accessing needed services and amenities.

+In fact, Transit fares in the city are now the lowest they have ever been, with expanded free fares to children under 12 and Veterans/Active Military.
 As part of the Zero Fare Clean Air Act, on May 13, 2022, Kaiser Permanente Fresno awarded grant funds to FAX to subsidize fares for Reduced Fare riders.
 Reduced Fare riders include seniors 65 or older with ID, Medicare card holders, and persons with disability placards.
 This project is supported by Kaiser Permanente Northern California Community Benefit Programs.
 Then in January 2023, Fresno State University, State Center Community College District, and Fresno Unified School District started subsidizing transit fares for students, faculty, and staff.
 Despite this, there are still barriers to mobility for residents, particularly those living on the fringe of the city.
 Barriers include lengthy travel times due to long bus wait times, lack of direct routes, and route limitations requiring residents to use multiple modes of transportation to reach their first and last stop.
 High transportation costs also contribute to overall low levels of affordability in Fresno.
 For a typical household in Fresno, combined housing and transportation, makes up an estimated 61 percent of household income according to the 2020 Analysis of Impediments to Fair Housing Choice.
 For a moderate-income household in the region, the proportion jumps to 71 percent.
 Notably, combined housing and transportation costs are lower closer to the city center and are generally higher further out from the city.